 The first radio orchestra was founded in 1925, the same year that the Swedish Radio Service began its broadcasts.
 The Swedish Radio Symphony Orchestra received its current name in 1967.
 Through the years, the orchestra has had several distinguished Music Directors.
 Two of them, Herbert Blomstedt and Esa-Pekka Salonen, have since been appointed Conductors Laureate, as well as Valery Gergiev, a regular guest conductor and co-founder of the Baltic Sea Festival.

 Klaus Mäkelä is Principal Guest Conductor of the Swedish Radio Symphony Orchestra since the 2018–2019 season.
-Starting autumn 2020, he will be Chief Conductor and Artistic Advisor of the Oslo Philharmonic Orchestra as well as Artistic Advisor of the Orchestre de Paris, where he will begin work as Music Director in 2022.
+He is Chief Conductor and Artistic Advisor of the Oslo Philharmonic Orchestra as well as Artistic Advisor of the Orchestre de Paris, where he will begin work as Music Director in 2022.
 He is Artist in Association of the Tapiola Sinfonietta and Artistic Director of the Turku Music Festival.

-Mäkelä made his operatic debut at the Finnish National Opera conducting Mozart’s The Magic Flute and a concertante performance of Erkki Melartin’s Aino.
-He is also an acclaimed cello soloist who has performed with Finnish orchestras such as the Lahti and Kuopio Symphony Orchestras as well as appearing at many Finnish festivals including the Kuhmo Chamber Music Festival and Naantali Music Festival.
+Mäkelä studied conducting at the Sibelius Academy with Jorma Panula, and cello with Marko Ylönen, Timo Hanhinen and Hannu Kiiski at the Sibelius Academy.
+As a cello soloist, he has performed with several Finnish orchestras, as a chamber musician with the musicians of Orchestre Philharmonique de Radio France and at many Finnish festivals.
 He plays a Giovanni Grancino cello from 1698, kindly made available by the OP Art Foundation.
 In 2019, he was awarded the Finland Prize for his contributions to Finnish art and culture.

 With a combination of artistic integrity, intensity and elegance, the cellist Truls Mørk has played his way to the very top as a soloist.
 He performs with the foremost orchestras around the world and has recently performed with the San Francisco Symphony Orchestra, Gewandhaus Orchester Leipzig, Orchestre de Paris and Tonhalle Orchester Zurich, to mention but a few.
 Mørk has recorded the great solo concerts of Dvořák and Elgar, as well as Britten and Shostakovich, and also the collective Cello Suites of both Bach and Britten.
 He has also begun touring with the pianist Behzod Abduraimov.
 Mørk is dedicated to contemporary music and has performed more than 30 works, such as Krzysztof Penderecki’s Concerto for Three Cellos, Hafliði Hallgrímsson’s Cello Concerto and Einojuhani Rautavaara’s Towards the Horizon.